cloudscape-design/jest-preset/README.md

 It means that Jest preset could not apply the configuration properly.

-1. Check that you do not have `transformIgnorePatterns` in your custom configuration.
-If you do, it needs to **not ignore** the module paths defined in [jest-preset.js](./jest-preset.js).
+1. Check if you have `transformIgnorePatterns` defined in your custom configuration.
+If so, it requires a manual merge with configuration defined in [jest-preset.js](./jest-preset.js).
 2. Check if you are overwriting `transform` property.
 It should merge the new paths in, not replace.
 Check the "Advanced usage" section above for an example.

 ## Contributing